Beers Ago

 "Beers Ago" is a song co-written and recorded by American country music artist Toby Keith.
 It was released in March 2012 as the third and final single from his 2011 album Clancy's Tavern.
 Keith co-wrote the song with Bobby Pinson.
 A remixed version by DJ Jason Nevins also appears on the deluxe edition of Keith's sixteenth studio album Hope on the Rocks, released the following year.
-To date, this is Keith's last Top 10 hit.
+It is Keith's final Top 10 hit before his death in 2024.

 Content

 The song is a reminiscence about the narrator's teenage years, saying that they still seem like yesterday "[e]ven though / That was fourteen hundred and fifty-two beers ago".

 Critical reception

 Billy Dukes of Taste of Country gave the song three and a half stars out of five, writing that "his rapid-fire lyrics fit like pieces to a puzzle, with smart rhymes and imaginative references that captivate."
 Kevin John Coyne of Country Universe gave the song a B+ grade, saying that "there's a vibrancy to it because of Keith's skill as a vocalist."